New Jersey Monitor

+The New Jersey Monitor was a Millburn, New Jersey newspaper in independent operation in 1879, with its editor opening the Westfield Monitor the following year, the first weekly newspaper in Westfield, New Jersey.

 History

-1879 paper

-The New Jersey Monitor was also the name of a short-lived newspaper in Millburn that was only in existence in 1879.
+The New Jersey Monitor was the name of a short-lived newspaper in Millburn that was only in existence in 1879.
 The paper was established by Sydney Genung a journalist-entrepreneur based out of Madison.
 The newspaper shut down the same year it was opened, with Genung opening the Westfield Monitor in 1880.
 The newspaper was centered around local "news and politics" with an editorial stance aimed at fair coverage.
 The newspaper never gained significant traction due to the near monopoly that the Millburn Budget had on the city's audience, as well as financial shortcomings due to the Long Depression.

 The Westfield Monitor operated from 1880 to 1885 and is notable for being the first weekly newspaper published in Westfield and mostly reported on local issues, and acted as a booster of the town.
-By 1885 the newspaper was usurped by the Westfield Telegraph, with the town's small population (~875 in 1885) preventing rival newspapers.
+By 1885 the newspaper was usurped by the Westfield Telegraph, with the town's small population (~875 in 1885) discouraging rival newspapers.

-2021 website

-The modern New Jersey Monitor was launched on July 28, 2021, by States Newsroom as its New Jersey outlet.
-Terrence T. McDonald was named the debut editor who had 15 years of reporting experience in various newspapers across the state, and won 23 New Jersey Press Association awards and two Tim O’Brien Awards for Investigative Journalism.
-The GroundTruth project lists the Monitor as "left-leaning" but also with a "high" factuality rating.